david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    5) How to use ADAPT service

-      if you want to know how to use ADAPT service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.

       Note: If you download adapt zipped file in any geodatabase, files is saved in not only your geodatabase also your arcgis project directory with new directory name.

+      if you want to know how to use ADAPT service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ADAPT service Video](https://www.dropbox.com/s/2250wjdkpa4o1o5/ADAPT%20Service.mp4?dl=0)].

    6) How to use ProfitLayer service

-      if you want to know how to use ProfitLayer service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.
+      if you want to know how to use ProfitLayer service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics ProfitLayer service Video](https://www.dropbox.com/s/y63hm210qzy7jvb/ProfitLayer%20Service.mp4?dl=0)].